ShArafat58/ShArafat58/README.md

 🔐 **Cybersecurity Analyst** with strong foundations in security tools, steganography, cryptography, and penetration testing — actively building hands-on expertise through TryHackMe labs and security-focused projects.

-🌐 **Front-End Developer Intern** at **Xcode Corporation**, designing and developing responsive website frontends from wireframe to deployment.

 📄 **Published Researcher** — Paper accepted at the **28th International Conference on Computer and Information Technology (ICCIT 2025)**.

 🎓 **B.Sc. in Computer Science & Engineering** — Ahsanullah University of Science and Technology (AUST), Dhaka.